ivanp7/ws-data-xchg-server/README.md

 its name with the very first message to the server.
 A correct name is a string shorter than 16 characters that does not contain any other characters except 'A'-'Z', 'a'-'z', '0'-'9', '-' and '\_'.
-The server responds with "K" on success and "F" on fail.
+The server responds with "A:K" on success and "A:F" on fail.
 Then, the communication is carried out using the following protocol.
-The server responds with "F" on any invalid request.
+The server responds with "A:F" on any invalid request.

 ### Requests & responses